ahuang11/streamjoy/README.md

 ---
 ```

-Then, simply add back `output_path` or call the `write` method to save the animation!
+Then, simply add back `uri` or call the `write` method to save the animation!

 ```python
 himawari_stream.write("goes_custom.gif")